Key Takeaways

 Spider Plants and Light Requirements

-Spider plants, scientifically known as Chlorophytum comosum, are an all-time favorite indoor foliage due to their adaptability and easy upkeep.
-They are characterized by elongated leaves with striping that varies from green or yellow to white, depending on the particular species.
+Spider plants are an all-time favorite indoor foliage due to their adaptability & easy upkeep.
+They are characterized by elongated leaves with striping that varies from green or yellow to white depending on particular species.
 A fun aspect of these plants is their propensity for producing little ‘baby’ spider plants off long arching stems in a delightful display.

 Spider-plant owners often ask: How much sunlight does my decumbent friend precisely require?
 The answer lies in nuanced understandings of Chlorophytum comosums’ nature; they can withstand varying degrees of light, but prefer certain conditions more than others.